Taking a Vancouver whale watching tour is the easiest way to make your trip unforgettable.

 1) Trip Duration

-There are two main options on offer:
+In general, there are two main whale watching tour durations on offer:

 2) Departure Points in Vancouver